amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 Okay, let's make some entities!
 We'll define an `initialise_paddles` function which will create left and right paddle entities and attach `LocalTransform` components to them to position them in our world.
+Our canvas goes from `-1.0,-1.0` on the bottom left to `1.0,1.0` on the top right, which will make more sense when we define the camera.

 ```rust,ignore
 /// Initialises one paddle on the left, and one paddle on the right.